 The following refers to repeating courses previously completed at Harvard Extension or Summer Schools; it does not refer to courses previously completed at another institution.

-Please be aware that there are multiple offerings of biology, chemistry, and physics labs, with different course numbers; however, they cover identical content and would be considered a repeat.
-Please contact the program if you have questions about the lab offerings and how to avoid registering for repeat course work.
+Please contact the program if you have questions about how to avoid registering for repeat course work.